VIDA-NYU/reprozip/docs/source/unpacking.rst

             wd: <working-directory>
             exitcode: 0

-Note that, for `architecture` and `distribution`, the command shows information with respect to both the original environment (i.e., the environment where the experiment was packed) and the current one (i.e., the environment where the experiment is to be unpacked).
+Note that, for `Architecture` and `Distribution`, the command shows information with respect to both the original environment (i.e., the environment where the experiment was packed) and the current one (i.e., the environment where the experiment is to be unpacked).
 This helps users understand the differences between the environments in order to provide a better guidance in choosing the most appropriate unpacker.

 Last, the section `Unpackers` shows which of the installed *reprounzip* unpackers can be successfully used in the current environment::